spantaleev/matrix-docker-ansible-deploy/docs/howto-server-delegation.md

 By default, this playbook sets up services on your Matrix server (`matrix.example.com`).
 To have this server officially be responsible for Matrix services for the base domain (`example.com`), you need to set up server delegation / redirection.

-Server delegation can be configured in either way:
+Server delegation can be configured in either of these ways:

 - [Setting up a `/.well-known/matrix/server` file](#server-delegation-via-a-well-known-file) on the base domain (`example.com`)
 - [Setting up a `_matrix._tcp` DNS SRV record](#server-delegation-via-a-dns-srv-record-advanced)